PhantomGamers/ShowCardDmgInRewards/README.md

 Show how much dmg a card would do before picking it if it depends on other cards in your deck in the game Slay the Spire 2

+Currently applies to the following cards in vanilla:
+- Perfected Strike (Scales with cards in deck containing Strike)
+- Crescent Spear (Scales with cards in deck with star cost)
+- Squeeze (Scales with *other* cards in deck that are osty attacks)

+The value shown does not include the card itself, if it were to also scale the dmg (not applicable to Squeeze).
+This would be easy to change but I'm not sure if it would be more intuitive to include that.

 ## Installation

 ### Vortex